 Steps for Dual Enrollment

 Rappahannock Community College (RCC) has dual enrollment agreements with local public school systems to offer college-level courses that can be taken at the high school location.
 Dual enrollment programs are voluntary and enable students to take community college courses while enrolled in high school and provide college level educational opportunities not otherwise available.
 Students who have previously taken dual enrollment classes do not need to apply for admission.
-Students should follow the 5 Steps for Dual Enrollment below
+Students should follow the 5 Steps for Dual Enrollment listed below.

 Step One: Meet with your school counselor to determine if Dual Enrollment is right for you

 Dual enrollment courses are typically listed in the high school’s program of study that are made available prior to registration for the next academic year.
-Students should discuss their interest in dual enrollment courses with their high school counselor.
+Students should discuss their interest in dual enrollment courses with their school counselor.
 Students must obtain permission from their high school to enroll in the dual enrollment program or to take a course outside of high school through RCC.

 Step Two: Dual Enrollment (DE) Application